ctessum/uiuc_website/content/authors/linguo/_index.md

 - "Students"
 ---

-Lin is a current master’s student in Statistics.
+Lin is a current Ph.D. candidate in Informatics.
 He is interested in studying climate change and air pollution associated with human activities by machine learning and other statistical methods.
 He is also looking for application of Artificial Intelligence in air quality control.
 He expects a world with better air quality.